kristin-denny/Project1-AddressBook/readMe.md

-Project 1 Address Book with a login feature
+Project 1 Address Book

 User Story:
-- User is able to create new addresses and view already existing -User can also edit exisitng addresses
+- User is able to create new addresses and view already existing
+- User can also edit exisitng addresses
+- User can print all adresses from local storage

 Acceptance Criteria:
 - Local Data stores addresses